tardate/blog.tardate.com/_posts/2025-10-21-after-pivotal-tracker.md

 ## [BardTracker](https://bardtracker.com/)

-I've move all of my personal and small project activity to [BardTracker](https://bardtracker.com/).
+I've moved all my personal and small project activity to [BardTracker](https://bardtracker.com/).
 It was specifically developed by Bot and Rose Design (BARD) as a PT replacement for their own consulting work, and they now offer it as a service for others.